PierreIsCoding/sdiy/Spark/README.md

   - All burst envelopes will have their maximum travel.
   - The slope output is a straight line at its max value.
 - See for yourself what happens in between.

+## Trigger Mode
+You can set the trigger mode to three positions:
+- Single
+- Retrigger (standard mode)
+- Loop

+If you set the switch to it's center position any new input trigger will reset the burst, slope and fading to their start position immediately.
+Also when Spark is already deploying a burst.
+When you only want to get a new burst when the current one is completely finished set the trigger mode to "single".
+This can be handy when you want a long burst generation but your input triggers are fast.

+For looping....just set it to looping.
+Input triggers don't realy work for this mode.

+## EOC
+The EOC / End Of Cycle is on when their is no burst going on.
+You can use this for a gate delay for instance with the duration to control the timing.

+## External Clock
+Use an external clock to control the burst envelopes output(10).
+It doesn't affect the burst gates output (9).
+That will still be set by the internal clock.